Home » The Power of Visual Storytelling

 The strength of visual storytelling lies in its ability to quickly create a strong emotional connection with a very broad audience.
 It’s not hard to imagine how you can leverage this medium to benefit your nonprofit and the communities you serve.

 It may be helpful to define this new, somewhat elusive term.
 Simply, visual storytelling is a narrative that is told through the mode of visual media.
 The story may include elements of video, still photography, and illustration.
 It is often supplemented with music, graphics, audio, and voice recordings.
-The demand for visual storytelling is growing tremendously in 2016, with top brands like GoPro and American Express incorporating it into their marketing strategies.
+The demand for visual storytelling is growing tremendously, with top brands like GoPro and American Express incorporating it into their marketing strategies.
 Nonprofits like charity:water have likewise found visual storytelling fundamental in sharing their impact stories, broadcasting their mission, and securing funding from donors.

 The reason why visual storytelling is so effective is because we process images 60,000 times faster than text.
 The human brain is wired for images.
 In fact, 90% of information transmitted to our brains is visual.
 Effective visual storytelling can make someone remember a cause or campaign for years.
 Furthermore, if you engage your core volunteer and donor base via strong visual storytelling, they are more likely to share your content on their social networks.
 In turn, this will exponentially increase the scope of your message which will boost engagement, support, and inspire action.